Bletchley Park, the Enigma, and the Bombe

 Here we see B Block at left leading into E Block.

 B Block housed Air Intelligence and Naval Intelligence.

 E Block handled communication in and out of Bletchley Park.
-It also housed BRUSA, the British-U.S. liason program.
+It also housed BRUSA, the British-U.S. liaison program.

-B Block now contains several exhibits, including the reconstructed German wireless station seen in the first picture below.
+B Block now contains several exhibits, including the reconstructed German wireless station seen here.

 The British Y Service intercept operators used these HF receivers to collect the intercepts attacked by the cryptanalysts.

 In June 1941 the German military began using the Lorenz SZ or Schlüsselzusatz (cipher attachment) systems.
 These attached to a teletype machine and applied a Vernam stream cipher to its output data stream.
 The Lorenz SZ machine had twelve rotors, they generated a pseudorandom key stream which was exclusive-ORed with the 5-bit-per-character bit stream generated by the teletype machine.
 The output cipher stream modulated a frequency-shift keying radio transmitter.

 Below is a Lorenz SZ42 machine at left, and the associated Lorenz T32 teleprinter at right.
 The Lorenz machines were built in small numbers, needed only at major command sites, and so only a few survive today.